 In 1958 he set new British Records for 10, 15 and 20 miles and a new 1 hour record.
 In 1959 he again set new records for these distances adding 25, 50 and the maximum 100 miles to his ever increasing tally.
 With a string of long distance British Records under his belt, by 1960 Leon had his sights firmly set on establishing a World Record.
 There were bigger and faster rinks now throughout the country, Brixton being the most popular for record attempts.
 However, as it had been for all his previous records, Leon was determined that the Birmingham Embassy should be the venue.
 He knew the rink inside and out, and after all, he was a Brummie!
 In June 1960, all the training and preparation had been done and Leon stepped onto the Embassy rink with a view to conquering the world.
 And he did just that.

 In those days measurements were taken both as imperial and metric, and Leon set World Records for 30km, 50km and 100km and 25, 30, 50 and 100 miles.
 Averaging over 19 miles per hour for the 25 miles and an almost unbelievable 18 miles per hour for 100 miles on roller skates on a 200 metre lap rink was a truly remarkable feat of both physical and mental endurance.
 Remember, these were the days of cup and cone bearings and wooden wheels just over 2 inches in diameter!
-These records stood for the next 10 years, but as true testament to just how remarkable this achievement was, Leon’s record for the 50km still stands to this day as a British Track Record, some 50 plus years on!
+These records stood for the next 10 years, but as true testament to just how remarkable this achievement was, Leon’s record for the 50km was recognised as a British Record for more than 50 years!